 Interest Rate and Due Dates.
-The notes will bear interest on their principal amount at the rate of 2.60% per year as from June 20, 2007.
+The notes will bear interest at the rate of 0.500% per year as from May 28, 2014.
 The notes will cease to bear interest upon the end of the day preceding the day on which they become due for redemption.
-Interest is payable in two equal semi-annual installments in arrears on June 20 and December 20.
-The first interest payment will be made on December 20, 2007 for the period commencing on June 20, 2007 (inclusive) and ending on December 20, 2007 (exclusive).
+Interest is payable, subject to the last two sentences of this subsection, in two equal semi-annual installments in arrears on January 15 and July 15.
+The first interest payment, which will be for the period commencing on May 28, 2014 (inclusive) and ending on January 15, 2015 (exclusive), will be due on January 15, 2015.
+The interest amount for this period will total \$18,916,666.67 for the aggregate principal amount of \$6,000,000,000.

 Late Payment.
-Should we fail to repay the notes on the due date therefor, interest on the notes shall, subject to the provisions with respect to business days (as defined under "-Payments-Business Days" in this pricing supplement), accrue beyond the due date until actual repayment of the notes at the default rate of interest established by law.
-Under German law, the default rate is five percentage points above the basic rate of interest announced by the German Federal Bank immediately after January 1 and July 1 in each year.
-For example, in January 2007, the German Federal Bank announced a base rate of 2.70% per annum, making the default rate at that time 7.70%.
+Should we fail to redeem the notes on the due date therefor, interest on the notes will, subject to the provisions with respect to business days (as defined under "-Payments-Business Days" in this pricing supplement), accrue beyond the due date until actual redemption of the notes at the default rate of interest established by law.
+Under German law, the default rate is five percentage points above the base rate of interest announced by the German Federal Bank effective as of January 1 and July 1 in each year.
+On December 30, 2013, the German Federal Bank announced a base rate of -0.63% per annum, making the default rate for the first half of 2014 4.37%.